• Hiking

 One of the better kept secrets of fjord Norway is the Gaularfjellet.
 Gaularfjellet is a mountain lying in the county of Sogn og Fjordane, which is crossed by a road from Dragsvik to Moskog.
 This road belongs to the 18 official national tourist routes of Norway and treats its visitors to something that can be called quite an impressive roadtrip.
 The journey starts at the longest fjord in the world (Sognefjord) and takes you over tiny mountain paths, to see lively rapids and waterfalls, all the way along the river Gaula to the highest point of the route: the Gaularfjellet.
 Last summer we traveled over this amazing national tourist route as well.
 With our favorite part: the highest point…

-• Hiking in Norway
+• Hiking

 Hiking Langfoss got me addicted for life